stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

     submit_label: SUBMIT
   - subtitle: >-
-      The information collected through this form will be stored in a digital file for which Altrad is responsible in order to facilitate the treatment of customers’ enquiries.
+      The information collected through this form will be stored in a digital file for which Aurel is responsible in order to facilitate the treatment of customers’ enquiries.
 This data will be kept for one year and then deleted.
 In accordance with the General Data Protection Regulation Act (EU) 2016/679 of the European Parliament and of the Council of April 2016,